jack-roseman/CloudCars/api/README.md

 - [ ] Develop the model schemas to be more robust.
 - [ ] Instead of return clean or dirty return a scale of clean though dirty that is defined by a criterion.
 - [ ] Move frontend to admin-app and remove from project.

+Known Bugs:
+- [ ] When making a first classification with a responder online, it succeeds, a second classification then will make application crash.

 Questions:
  - How will self-driving cars communicate to the network?